Dec 21, 2020

 What you need to know about the Moderna vaccine

-In a major advance in the fight against the pandemic, health care workers and others have begun getting vaccinated against COVID-19.
+In a major advance in the fight against the pandemic, more than 150 million people in the U.S. have begun getting vaccinated against COVID-19.

-The U.S. Food and Drug Administration has approved vaccines made by Johnson & Johnson, Pfizer and BioNTech, and the other developed by Cambridge, Mass.-based Moderna, and given emergency use authorization to a vaccine made by Johnson & Johnson.
+The U.S. Food and Drug Administration has approved vaccines made by Johnson & Johnson, Pfizer and BioNTech and another developed by Cambridge, Mass.-based Moderna, and given emergency use authorization to a vaccine made by Johnson & Johnson.
 The vaccines are considered fully effective after the final dose, and all three are covered by health plans, including Blue Cross Blue Shield of Massachusetts, with no out-of-pocket cost.

 Here is what you need to know about the Moderna vaccine, which is being shipped to hospitals and nursing homes starting the week of Dec.
 21.

 Safe and effective

-The FDA requires extensive evidence for emergency authorization of a vaccine – in this case, data from a diverse group of approzimately 15,000 volunteers who have been monitored for months with no known safety concerns.
+The FDA requires extensive evidence for emergency authorization of a vaccine – in this case, data from a diverse group of approximately 15,000 volunteers who have been monitored for months with no known safety concerns.

 Like the Pfizer vaccine, the Moderna vaccine is 95% effective, the FDA says.
 In clinical trials, out of approximately 15,000 people who received the Moderna vaccine, not a single one developed a severe case of COVID-19, the illness caused by the coronavirus.

 The vaccine has been reviewed by independent scientific and public health experts as well.
 The FDA will continue to monitor the vaccine’s safety and effectiveness and is making detailed information publicly available on its website.